d2l-ai/d2l-en/chapter_explanability/overview.md

 Explanations come in various forms.
 It can not only be simple formats such as numerical feature importance values, saliency maps, readable sentences, graphs, and bar plots, but also be a bunch of representative instances or a simple model which can be used to approximate an opaque model.

 ### Inherently interpretable models vs. post-hoc explanations
-While some conventional machine learning models:cite:`Bishop.2006` such as linear regression, logistic regression, naive Bayes classifier, k-nearest neighbors, decision trees, decision set, and generalized additive models (GAMs):cite:`Hastie.Tibshirani.2017` are inherently explainable, most black box models (e.g., deep neural networks, random forests:cite:`Breiman.2001`, support vector machines:cite:`Scholkopf.Smola.2002`, XGBoost:cite:`Chen.Guestrin.2016`, etc) which are often demonstrated to be more effective in many real-world applications are not.
+While some conventional machine learning models :cite:`Bishop.2006` such as linear regression, logistic regression, naive Bayes classifier, k-nearest neighbors, decision trees, decision set, and generalized additive models (GAMs) :cite:`Hastie.Tibshirani.2017` are inherently explainable, most black box models (e.g., deep neural networks, random forests :cite:`Breiman.2001`, support vector machines :cite:`Scholkopf.Smola.2002`, XGBoost :cite:`Chen.Guestrin.2016`, etc) which are often demonstrated to be more effective in many real-world applications are not.
 In recent years, a variety of approaches are proposed to enhance the explainability of black box models.

 ### Global explanations vs. local explanations
 Pertaining the scope of explanations, we can classify explanations into global explanations and local explanations.
 Global explanation methods describe the average behavior of a black box model.
 A typical global explanation method is the global feature importance plot which displays how much impact each feature has on average for model predictions.
 On the contrary, local explanation methods are centered around the prediction of each instance and focus on explaining how a certain prediction is obtained for an individual instance.
 For instance, we will know which pixels make an image to be classified as a bird via local explanation methods for image classifiers.